-Why Can’t Employees Focus at Work?
+Why Do Employees Have a Hard Time Focusing at Work?

 • Jumping in and out of meetings

-• Checking social media apps
+• Frequently checking social media

 • Sorting through relevant and irrelevant emails

-• Checking news websites
+• Browsing news websites

 • Answering personal calls or messages

+Context switching refers to hopping between different apps, tasks, and projects.
+It’s unavoidable, and we all do it.
+But it’s a common distraction from focused work time.
+Yep, even working can give employees a hard time focusing.
 Bouncing from one task to the next makes it difficult for employees to focus and concentrate on one project, resulting in less productivity and costing the company money.

-What Are The Benefits of Focus Time?
+What Are the Benefits of Focus Time?

 Improved Concentration